The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-The tidal coefficient today is 71, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 78.
-The day ends with a tidal coefficient of 86.
+The tidal coefficient today is 40, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 46.
+The day ends with a tidal coefficient of 52.

 We can compare these levels with the maximum high tide recorded in the tide tables for Flamingo (Florida Bay) which is of 3.9 ft and a minimum height of -1.0 ft.

-The moon set at 4:12 am at 294° northwest.
-Then, the moon rose at 66° northeast at 3:17 pm.
+The moon set at 4:16 am at 299° northwest.
+Eventually, the moon will rise again in the northeast (62°) at 2:54 pm.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info